danielmyb/esc_vorentscheid_votingtool/README.md

 ![distance](./img/distance.png)

 Also I created a list with paths I parsed manually (characters.json) this contains at least 2 entries for each character and is used to check the character distance.

+# How to use

+You need to install node on your computer and have a current version of chrome on it.
+After that you need to install the packages.

+npm i

+Then you can run the tool.
+You can configure the amount of parallel runs and the amount of runs (so you vote #parallel x #runs times).
+Beware!
+Do not run too much in parallel.

+node index.js [amount of parallel runs] [amount of runs]